 You have the freedom to do that.
 No one’s going to come into your home and stand over you and scold you.
 But that doesn’t mean that all methods lead to an equally good meal – or an equally good ritual or religious life or spiritual experience.

-I don’t know about you, but those are pretty big things.
-And I’d rather people avoid them if they can.
+Some of these are really big life-changing concerns.
+I’d rather people avoid them if they can.

 Finally, just because it’s not forbidden doesn’t mean that something’s a good idea.

 Magic and religious traditions are the same way.
-No one’s going to tell you you can’t do something in Paganism, generally, unless you’re talking about a specific individual structured path.
-But that doesn’t mean you can do a little bit of everything.
+No one’s going to tell you you can’t do something in Paganism, generally, unless you’re talking about a specific individual structured path or working with a particular group.
+But that doesn’t autommatically mean you can do a little bit of everything.
 There are still things that don’t fit together or that conflict with your real long-term goals.

 Often, when this question comes up, you see people saying “But it says in books that this is okay!”
 Which, yes, it does.
 But here’s the thing.
 Books are imperfect.
 Authors are imperfect.
 There’s actually several things going on here.